teamosis/gethugothemes-documentation/content/logbook/content-management.md

 {{< /notice >}}

 ## Homepage
 Home Page content comes from `content/homepage` folder.
-After open the data folder you will see all home page contents file, like `full-left.md`  `grid.md` etc.  Open this page in any text editor, and you will be able to edit it.
+After open the homepage folder you will see all home page contents file, like `full-left.md`  `grid.md` etc.  Open this page in any text editor, and you will be able to edit it.